davaya/jadn2/docs/im-summary.md

 containing two IEEE 754 floating point values somewhere.
 The content of the object aside from those two values is irrelevant from an information modeling perspective.
 The details of the **lexical mapping** used for message I/O are key to ensuring interoperability.
-The single Coordinate value can be serialized, for example, using three different dialects of XML, three dialects of JSON, raw binary, CBOR, and other data formats:
+The single Coordinate value can be serialized, for example, using three different dialects of XML, three dialects of JSON / YAML, raw binary, CBOR, and other data formats, and that's ignoring literals using degrees-minutes-seconds format instead of decimal degrees:

 ```
 XML: